EliederSousa/Project-Euler/README.md

 **A:** **No.** Since Project Euler have rules, and one of these rules is "don't teach how to pass levels above 100", we are limited to that number.

 **Q:** How can I pass the levels by myself?
-**A:** A lot of studying Mathematics (some books have recreational stuff, we found some clues within it), sometimes trial and error, patience, faith.
+**A:** Studying Mathematics a lot (some books have recreational stuff, we found some clues within it), sometimes trial and error, patience, faith.

 **Q:** Any advice?
 **A:** Don't try to pass every level by brute-force.
 Some of them have an elegant equation or theorem behind it.
 Some brute-force approaches takes O(n²) times, while with some algebra we can have O(1) results.
 Again: study!